ethanfritzt/spotimy/README.md

 ### `node server.js`

-This project uses expressjs to authorize users and fetch routes so start the express server with the command above
+This project uses expressjs to authorize users and fetch routes so start the express server with the command above.

 ### `npm start`